fstarred/amiga-playground/README.md

 #### Starfield

-The *move_stars* routine is another routine taken from RamJam course; it draws a starfield, where stars moves at 3 different speed.
+The *move_stars* routine is another routine taken from RamJam course; it draws a starfield composed by objects moving with 3 different speeds.
-To enrich the depth effect of the space, stars may be more bright or dark using properly WAIT and MOVE commands of the COPPERLIST.
+To enrich the depth effect of the space, stars may be more bright or dark using properly *WAIT* and *MOVE* commands of the COPPERLIST.

 ```
 STAR_S_COL = $0444